MAX-dev2020/Spotify-automate/README.md

 #### 1. I wanted to list my local songs on spotify app and listen to them on all of my devices (Phone, TV, Car), but to do that I had to copy the local files onto all of my devices which is time/space consuming and a tedious task.

-#### 2. If in case of you have a data loss, you might loose all your local files and your fav songs, so its better for you store it on your spotify app and listen everywhere.
+#### 2. If in case of you have a data loss, you might loose all your local files and your fav songs, so its better to store it or create playlist on spotify and listen everywhere.

-#### 3. To do the above mentioned tasks, I had to manually **search** and **add** all of my songs to my spotify account one after one which is a hassle :unamused:
+#### 3. To do the above mentioned tasks, I had to manually **search** and **add** all of my songs to my spotify playlist one after one which is a hassle :unamused:

 #### To solve the above problems I bulit **_Spotify-automate_**.